ily123/ily123.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "Bio"
+title: "About"
 ---

 I am an aspiring Data Scientist based in the Greater Houston area.
-For a formal resume, please see this PDF.
+For a formal resume, please see [this PDF](coming_soon-tm).
 For an informal overview of my career trajectory, read on.

 ---